mindlapse/deploy-mock-microservice-to-aws/README.md

 # deploy-mock-microservice-to-aws

-##  Use case:
+##  Purpose
-To deploy a mock JSON based microservice into Amazon (a [WireMock](http://wiremock.org/)  server), configured with mock request/response pairs from a git repo of your choice.
-The server will automatically reload itself whenever a new commit is detected on your repo.
+Deploys a mock JSON based microservice into Amazon (a [WireMock](http://wiremock.org/)  server), configured with mock request/response pairs from a git repo of your choice.
+The server will automatically check for changes on that repo every minute, and will reload itself whenever a new commit is detected.

-For example, suppose you have a repo like https://github.com/mindlapse/redesigned-pancake.git with a mappings folder containing JSON files with request/response pairs that you want to mock.
-You can deploy that into a live server in Amazon by following the steps below
+For example, suppose you have a repo like https://github.com/mindlapse/redesigned-pancake.git with a /mappings folder containing JSON files with request/response pairs that you want to mock (see it for an example).
+You can deploy an instance that serves those mock responses into Amazon by following the steps below:

 ## Setup